sqrl-lang/sqrl/website/source/stdlib/list.md

 **flatten**(list)

-Reducess multiple levels of lists into a single flat list
+Reduces multiple levels of lists into a single flat list

 ## index